-Pompey is a better place mentally after going 5 for 8 in the last two victories, driving in two runs with four runs scored.
+Pompey is a better place mentally after going 5 for 8 in the last two wins, driving in two runs with four runs scored.

 “It was good for my confidence for sure,” Pompey said.
 “It’s tough in baseball when you see numbers on the board that you’re not really too proud of.
-I was lucky enough to kind of turn it around in one day.
-It helps me get into better spirits going forward, but at the same time I know it’s a process.
-I can’t control a lot of stuff that happens on the field in terms of me getting hits and stuff like that, so I just try to stay with it.”
+I was lucky enough to kinda turn it around in one day.
+It helps me get into better spirits going forward but at the same time I know it’s a process.
+I can’t control a lot of stuff that happens on the field in terms of me getting hits and stuff like that so I just try to stay with it.”